gtbRepo/Java/README.md

-# DemoSkillsInJava

-Welcome to my repo DemoSkillsInJava.
+Welcome to my repo Java.

 As the name suggest I'll show you what I can program in Java.
 At the beggining I'm going to commit only simple programs,